aeshepherd1/Tidy-Data/README.md

 - Features are normalized and bounded within [-1,1].
 - Each feature vector is a row on the text file.
 -----------------------------------------------------
-Current functionality to produce tidy dataset:

-The script which produces this tidy dataset uses the original files created from the above-described experiment.
-The script produces intermediate datasets including relevant data from the original experiment dataset files.
-The final intermediate dataset contains the mean and standard deviation measured by activity by participant.
-The final tidy dataset produced contains the average of each variable in the intermediate dataset for each activity and participant.